diwant/go/alien_invasion/README.md

 * city_map a file that is a map of cities, and
 * N the number of aliens to prepopulate in the cities

+## Assumptions Made
++ Links between cities are as provided.
+So just because Foo has a road to Baz, Baz does not have a road to Foo unless explicitly declared in the input file.

++ Multiple aliens can be in any given city at the end of an alien migration.
+The first two on the city's registry will fight, the city explodes, and all aliens in the city die, not just the ones fighting.

 ## Main Flows of Code
 Here is my First Draft of Logic
 ```